The Importance of Oral Health in Comprehensive Health Care

 The mouth is full of mostly harmless bacteria.
 These bacteria can normally be controlled with proper dental care and the body’s own defenses, such as saliva.

 But when oral health is neglected, bacteria can flourish and cause infections or other diseases.

 Plaque, a sticky combination of bacteria and food, can build up over time, leading to inflammation.
 Studies suggest that the oral bacteria and inflammation lead to certain diseases.

 - Heart Disease

-Heart disease caused by poor oral health conditions can include hardening of the arteries (atherosclerosis) and infection or inflammation of the inner lining of the heart (endocarditis).
+References generally state that heart disease and poor oral health seem to be related but that a causative relationship has not been determined.
+Heart disease that may be related to poor oral health conditions can include hardening of the arteries (atherosclerosis) and infection or inflammation of the inner lining of the heart (endocarditis).
 Both conditions can increase a person’s risk of heart attack or stroke.